 The Governing Committee has a responsibility to ensure that:

-Information on statutory requirements and best practice with regards to health and safety policy and supporting documents are taken into account through liaison with the Head Teacher and the Trust’s nominated Health and Safety Advisory Service.
+Information on statutory requirements and best practice with regards to health and safety policy and supporting documents is taken into account through liaison with the Head Teacher and the Trust’s nominated Health and Safety Advisory Service.

 a) A clear written policy statement is developed, promoting the correct attitude/behaviours to support a positive safety culture within the Trust.